Decorated Cubby Houses really are becoming very popular! Our customers love that our cubbies can be painted very easily.

 Grey doesn’t have to be boring!
 This shale grey and white cubby house looks cute and modern, topped off with some flower pots and curtains.
 Complete the look with some country chic furnishings – think some white wooden chairs to match the fencing.

-8. Colour Scheme: Boys Cubby House Paint Schemes and Designs
+Tip 8: Boys Cubby House Paint Schemes and Designs

 Sometimes, the boys just need somewhere to hang out and have a space to call their own.
 We love this design from Tinyme.
 Paint the cubby house a colour your sons will love.
 You can even add in some extra fun elements, such as a porch, a telescope and windows.
-Your son and his friends will be sure to spending much more time outdoors in his decorated cubby house!
+Your son and his friends will be sure to spend much more time outdoors in his decorated cubby house!

-9. Colour Scheme: Rainbow Cubby Houses and Cubbies with Bright Trims and Features
+Tip 9: Rainbow Cubby Houses and Cubbies with Bright Trims and Features

 Adding a bit of colour to your cubby house can really make it stand out.
 Bright blue, green, pink – whatever colour takes your fancy.
 If you can’t decide, you can choose to have bright trimmings instead of painting the entire cubby house.
 This cubby house stuck with a simple white for the exterior of the cubby house, with bright and bold wooden railings.
 This is topped off with a bright roof and slide.
 The rainbow colouring is sure to give the cubby a bit of extra wow factor.